dikotomigames/assets/README.md

-# assets
+# Assets
-curated and created a set of assets
+Curated and created free to use assets